 Free containerizing and coding application

 Docker Desktop is a free Mac program that lets you code and containerize operating system environments.
-Many view it as a virtual machine like VMWare Workstation and VirtualBox, when in fact it helps to set up and remove VMs.
+Many view it as a virtual machine (VM) like VMWare Workstation and VirtualBox both for Windows, when in fact it helps to set up and remove VMs.
 It combines the forces of Kubernetes, Docker Swarm, and Docker Engine in a single, powerful solution.

 After you install Docker Desktop, you can run scans to check for any vulnerabilities in the system.
 It lets you assist with the development of code-to-cloud applications in the Docker hub with a relatively easy-to-use interface.
 It’s also straightforward to share any of the microservices with your peers.